1922

 2019

-Major international-style events hosted at the Airport begin, with the World Gliding Championships.
+Major international-style events hosted at the Airport begin, with the World Gliding Class 13.5 mt Championship and, for the first time ever, the 1st E-Glide Championship dedicated to electric gliders.

 2020